Catalyse CAT Skills Case Management Training

 Dr Marisol Cavieres and Dr Karen Shannon

 Accredited CAT Therapists and Supervisors

-Please note this training has been postponed – the training is now likely to be offered in 2020.
+Please note the 2019 training has been postponed – the training is now likely to be offered in 2020.

 Leading to Accreditation by the Association for Cognitive Analytic Therapy (ACAT) we are pleased to announce the sixth National CAT skills course is to commence in 2020 (dates to be advised shortly).